Starting High School? Here’s What You Can Expect

 First-Day Jitters

-No matter how confident you feel in the weeks leading up to freshman year, you’re probably going to have some nerves going into your first day.
+No matter how confident everyone feels in the weeks leading up to freshman year, you'll probably have some nerves going into that first day.
 Repeat after me: Nerves are normal!
 In fact, you should get at least a small measure of comfort from knowing that everyone else likely feels the same way you do (no matter how cool they try to play it).

 Social (Literally) Studies